Idank96/Java-Projects/README.md

 # Java-Projects
-This is a Project from the Java course in The Open University of Israel.
+This Project was created as a part of the Java course in The Open University of Israel.